zoremulla/RJS5-TheIndex-Axios/README.md

 ```

 The `books` array **only** contains the `id`s of the books, not the books themselves.
-But what does the `/api/authors/<author_id>/` endpoint return?
-Try it out using Postman with different IDs and see what you get.

 You can use this new endpoint to fetch a single author: